aliibtehajasifniazi/test/README.md

 1. **AWS Access**:
    - Access to the `RAM-AWS-StratifydTasteAnalytics-Admin` role for managing S3 bucket data.
    - Access to the `RAM-AWS-StratifydPostgres-Admin` role for handling PostgreSQL data.
+   - AWS CLI configured locally to interact with AWS services from the command line.

 2. **Database Access**:
    - Obtain `mongo_uri` and `postgre_uri` for connecting to MongoDB and PostgreSQL databases, respectively.